Physik-und-Energietechnik/Python-Wiki/Operatoren.md

 ### **Logische Operatoren**
 Logische Operatoren werden verwendet, um logische Aussagen zu kombinieren und auszuwerten.
 Dazu gehören **AND (und), OR (oder) und NOT (nicht)**.
-Mithilfe von der Tabelle zu Logik Gattern können wir die logische Operatoren anwenden ( für 1 = True, 0 = False )  :
+Mithilfe von der Tabelle zu Logik Gattern kann man die logischen Operatoren anwenden ( für 1 = True, 0 = False )  :

 | A | B | A AND B | A OR B | NOT A |